Home/Conversion Calculators/Ml To Ul Conversion

 Frequently Asked Questions (FAQ)

-A: The symbol 'µ' is the Greek letter 'mu', which represents the prefix "micro-," meaning one-millionth.
+The symbol 'µ' is the Greek letter "mu."
+In the metric system, it represents the prefix "micro-," which denotes a factor of one millionth (10⁻⁶).

 Similar Calculators